dushansachinda/hotel-reservation-demo-with-v2/README.md

 - **Updating reservations**: Enable modifications to existing bookings.
 - **Canceling reservations**: Provide a way for users to cancel their bookings.

+### 3.Develop Python HTTP for Email Notification  (Domain APIs)
+- The Python service will be designed to send email notifications related to user reservation activities.
+This service will interact with Azure communication services to manage the dispatch of emails.

 ## Project Objective

 Develop a reservation platform for a premium hotel establishment.